 Theme 2: Stem Cells in Disease

 Many disease states arise (malignancies) or persist (regeneration failure) as a result of stem and progenitor cell dysfunction.
 Underpinned by our exploration of normal stem cell states, we are investigating the mechanisms responsible for pathological behaviours of stem and progenitor cells.
-We focus particularly on malignancy and regenerative failure, in studies which are laying the foundation for new approaches to diagnosis and treatment.
+Our researchers focus particularly on malignancy and regenerative failure, in studies which are laying the foundation for new approaches to diagnosis and treatment.

 Theme 3: Stem Cells & Therapeutics